64bitpandas/dotfiles/README.md

  3. Run `nitrogen` and set the wallpaper to the same one from the `wal` command
  4. Get [vscode-wal](https://github.com/Bluedrack28/vscode-wal) and follow the instructions for vscode color schemes

-### Part 7.
-Installing the config files
- 1. Clone the repository. `git clone https://github.com/64bitpandas/dotfiles`
- 1. Run `cd dotfiles && git checkout manjaro-summer`
- 1. Run a `cp -r` to copy `.config` to `~/`
- 1. Copy .Xresources and .zshrc to `~/`
- 1. Enjoy the beautiful desktop :D

 ### Part 8: Multilanguage Support
   1. Get `ibus`, `ibus-libpinyin`,  `adobe-source-han-sans-cn-fonts`